Mrs. Sandoval

 Optional IXL: BB.1, CCC.1, DD.3-4, DDD.1, EE.1, HH.
 1-3 , SS.
 1-7, TT.1-10,XX.1-3, V.1

-We will work on formulating and writing complete sentences and parragraphs.
+We will work on formulating and writing complete sentences and paragraphs.

 Handwriting- We use the D' Nealiean writing this year.
 We will review print handwriting and introduce cursive letter formation.